 Literature and Economics

 Connected to my work on property theory, I have written on views of ownership in folk and fairy tales.
-I have a paper forthcoming in The Independent Review on how stories can illuminate facets of the institution that might otherwise go unnoticed by specialists.
+I have a paper in The Independent Review on how stories can illuminate facets of the institution that might otherwise go unnoticed by specialists.

 My research touches on subjects which inevitably involve asking questions about how the market, the government, and society interact with and influence one another.
 Specifically, I am interested in how property rights are different from contracts in how they facilitate cooperation in society.

 I have an interest connecting my research in the history of economic thought and literature to the classroom.
-I incorporate an extra helping of the history of the economics discipline into my theory courses.
+I incorporate an extra helping of the history of economics into my theory courses.
 I also use fiction and folk tales to illustrate economic concepts for my students, which helps them to connect the textbook to the real world.

 In my dissertation, I focused on Adam Smith's theory of property and the challenge to the contemporary "bundle of rights" framework for describing ownership.
 I draw on the work of legal scholars, notably that of Eric Claeys, to examine an alternative approach to property.